How does sending files work?

 - Encryption key derivation uses PBKDF2 and HKDF.
 AES key wrap is used to protect your local keys.

-- When you send file sharing requests, the encryption keys are themselves encrypted using Elliptic Curve Diffie Hellman (ECDH), using NIST curve P-384.
+- When you send file sharing requests, the encryption keys are themselves negotiated using ECDH and NIST curve P-384.

 - Your browsing traffic is encrypted using TLS versions 1.2 or 1.3

-There are three source files in Trebuchet that have come from the original Firefox Send project.
+There are three source files in Hexiosec Transfer that have come from the original Firefox Send project.
 As per their license agreement, we have made these files available here.